TCG-LS/js-kafka/README.md

 ### How It Works

-When you register a consumer with a topic name like `'user-events'`, kafka-js automatically:
+When you register a consumer with a topic name like `'user-events'`, js-kafka automatically:

 1. Subscribes to all existing topics that match the pattern `*.user-events`
 2. Monitors the `topic-updates` topic for new topic registrations